LogicUI/zustand-in-depth/README.md

 4. **Slices** provide excellent code organization and maintainability
 5. **DevTools integration** is essential for debugging complex state flows
 6. **Persistence** improves user experience with minimal configuration
+7. **Proper Hydration** prevents SSR mismatches and ensures smooth state restoration

 ## Conclusion

 Zustand proves to be an elegant and powerful state management solution that strikes the perfect balance between simplicity and functionality.
 Its minimal API surface, combined with powerful middleware options, makes it an excellent choice for React applications of any size.

-The key to mastering Zustand lies in understanding its subscription model and leveraging its middleware ecosystem effectively.
+The key to mastering Zustand lies in understanding its subscription model, leveraging its middleware ecosystem effectively, and properly handling hydration in SSR environments.
 By following the patterns and best practices documented here, you can build performant, maintainable, and user-friendly applications.

 ---